UCLA

 Predicting coverage effects in catalysis using fast data pipelines

 Modeling realistic interfaces using simulations is a challenge in computational catalysis.
 Especially in cases involving adsorbate-adsorbate interactions and co-adsorption, the number of configurations to evaluate grows rapidly with number of adsorbates, facet symmetry, and more, making DFT approaches overly expensive.
 On the other hand, machine learning approaches can suffer under extrapolation and may require training pipelines relying on active learning.
 We proposed an efficient data generation strategy to control the extrapolation of neural network models and perform fast sampling in different coverage regimes.
-Our approach was demonstrated by sampling high-dimensional spaces of CO coverage on six copper facets, as well as the co-adsorption of CO and CHOH on Rh(111), showing good agreement with experimental results and revealing substantial differences in kinetic pathways depending on the coverage configuration. [preprint]
+Our approach was demonstrated by sampling high-dimensional spaces of CO coverage on six copper facets, as well as the co-adsorption of CO and CHOH on Rh(111), showing good agreement with experimental results and revealing substantial differences in kinetic pathways depending on the coverage configuration. [preprint] [code]

 Predicting inorganic and organic synthesis conditions in zeolites logo